Workplace health and wellbeing: How a smart office can improve 6 key business KPIs

 Tackling absenteeism: Paying attention pays off

 The goal of a smart office is to create an environment that people genuinely want to be in and this can be measured by the absenteeism rate.
-It was estimated that absenteeism cost the UK £21 billion in 2020, and has significant ramifications for most companies.
-As with employee wellbeing, it’s important to pay attention to how employees are currently using the workspace and modify it to best suit them.
+The cost of worker absences on UK businesses has increased by 31% since 2019, to a total cost of £43 billion in 2021.
+As with wellbeing at work, it’s important to pay attention to how employees are currently using the workspace and modify it to best suit them.
 After all, people that feel comfortable are more likely to be present in the office.

 By monitoring and controlling the temperature, CO2, noise and light levels across the office, employees will be able to find an environment that aligns with their individual preferences.
 The optimal conditions for each individual will vary, but smart office technology can create a range of ideal working conditions that will learn and adjust to their preferred settings over time.

 These insights into the workspace are felt on more than just the individual level but play a role in development and collaboration too.
 By understanding the work preferences, needs and habits of employees, office space utilisation can be optimised for teamwork with microenvironments suited to different task types.